Yekaterina Mizulina: Sanctions

 On January 29, 2024, Mizulina was included in the sanctions list of 27 EU countries for human rights violations and serious and systematic violations of freedom of expression.

 Personal life

-Ekaterina Mizulina is the daughter of Yelena Mizulina and Mikhail Yuryevich Mizulin, a scholar and associate professor of political science.
+Mizulina is the daughter of Yelena Mizulina and Mikhail Yuryevich Mizulin, a scholar and associate professor of political science.
 Her brother, Nikolai Mizulin, a lawyer, has been living in Belgium since the mid-2010s.